dsdanielpark/EDA-NIf/README.md

   ```cmd
   pip install edanif
   ```
-  Beta versions with official documentation are provided starting from major version 1.
+  Official documentation will be provided starting from major version 1.
 <Br><Br>